SchulerControl/documentation/setup/setup.md

-##Pre-requisites when building your own u-boot bootloader and linux kernel
+##Prerequisites when building your own u-boot bootloader and linux kernel

 ###How to read the tutorials:
 Terminal commands are marked by a '$' (dollar) sign.
 You can type these command or copy them into your terminal (without the dollar sign).